dche658/bellview/README.md

 ### Change log

+**Version 2.0.1: 18 July 2023**

+- Change to non-modular application to fix problem with exporting PDF

 **Version 2.0.0 beta 4: 1 June 2023**

 - Refactor to use iText 8 instead of iText 5